Harmful Food Additives to Avoid

-Don’t worry, I have covered 4 of the most common ingredients below.
+Don’t worry, I have covered 4 of the most common food additives below.
 Generally, these ingredients are found in processed and pre-packaged foods, so if you happen to find them in something labelled as ‘healthy’, then it might be a sign to choose something else!

-Here are some of the ingredients you should avoid if you can:
+Here are some of the food additives you should avoid if you can

 High fructose corn syrup (HFCS) is a liquid sweetener alternative to table sugar that is made from corn.
 At the moment, there is not a lot evidence saying that it is less healthy than table sugar or other sweeteners.
 However, like table sugar, HFCS can contribute unwanted calories that are linked to common health problems, such obesity, type 2 diabetes, metabolic syndrome and heart disease.

 In comparison to regular sugars, HFCS costs less to make and mixes with other ingredients more readily.
 Because of this, it seems to be creeping into many foods that would otherwise seem healthy, such as ‘nutritional’ health bars!

 While table sugar is clearly labelled in the ingredients list of food products, HFCS can fall under many names that make it hard to identify.
 It can even be in foods that aren’t considered “sweet”.
 When reading food labels, keep a look-out for the words “corn sweetener”, “corn syrup”, “corn syrup solids”, “maize syrup” as well as “high fructose corn syrup”.
 Common and popular “healthy” foods that contain HFCS include: breakfast cereals, yoghurt (especially the fruit and sweet varieties), snack bars and salad dressings.

 The best way to avoid HFCS is to make your foods yourself from wholesome ingredients where possible, and be extra cautious to check food labels if you are purchasing pre-packaged foods.